 You’ll also want to find big rig-friendly campgrounds.
 Getting there is one challenge, but you want to easily maneuver and get into your site without issues once you arrive.

-Use satellite views to browse the campground to make sure it really is big rig-friendly.
+We like to use satellite views to browse the campground to make sure it really is big rig-friendly.
 Many campgrounds advertise that they are big rig-friendly but really are not.
 Pay attention to tight turns, low overhanging tree branches, and the campsite angles.

 6. Plan Gas Stops Ahead of Time